Serenity0204/SQL/README.md

 # SQL

 A relational database system built using C++, complete with a custom SQL-like language, from the ground up.
-This project involved creating essential data structures, with the exception of utilizing pre-existing std library.
+This project involved creating essential data structures, with the exception of utilizing the pre-existing STL library.
 The system offers dual modes of interaction: a user-friendly command-line mode and a batch mode capable of reading from files and delivering outputs to either the terminal or files.
 The implemented SQL-like statements encompass crucial functionalities such as select, insert, and create operations.

 - create table <TABLE_NAME> fields <FIELD_NAME> [, <FIELD_NAME> ...]
 - make table <TABLE_NAME> fields <FIELD_NAME> [, <FIELD_NAME> ...]